tweedegolf/storage-abstraction/README.md

 const s = new Storage(config);
 ```

 Each type of storage requires a different config object, the only key that these config objects have in common is the name of the bucket.
-For local storage, the bucketname simply is the name of a directory.
+This is an optional key.
+For local storage, the bucket name simply is the name of a directory.
+If you provide a value for `bucketName` in the config object, this bucket will be created if it doesn't exist and selected automatically for storing files.
+If you don't set a value for `bucketName` you can only store files after you have selected a bucket by using `selectBucket`, see below.

 ### Local storage
 ```typescript